Amalgamation of Toronto: 1954 federation into Metropolitan Toronto

 In 1954, the City of Toronto was federated into a regional government known as Metropolitan Toronto.
-Metro Toronto was composed of the City of Toronto, the towns of New Toronto, Mimico, Weston, and Leaside; the villages of Long Branch, Swansea, and Forest Hill;

-and the townships of Etobicoke, York, North York, East York, and Scarborough.
+Metro Toronto was composed of the City of Toronto, the towns of New Toronto, Mimico, Weston, and Leaside; the villages of Long Branch, Swansea, and Forest Hill; and the townships of Etobicoke, York, North York, East York, and Scarborough.

 The postwar boom had resulted in rapid suburban development, and it was believed that a coordinated land use strategy and shared services would provide greater efficiency for the region.
 The metropolitan government began to manage services that crossed municipal boundaries, including highways, water and public transit.

 In Canada, the creation of municipalities falls under provincial jurisdiction.
 Thus it was provincial legislation, the Metropolitan Toronto Act, that created this level of government in 1953.
 When it took effect in 1954, the portion of York County south of Steeles Avenue, a concession road and common township boundary, was severed from the county and incorporated as the Municipality of Metropolitan Toronto.
 The area north of Steeles Avenue remained in York County, which ultimately became York Region in 1971.

 The Metropolitan Toronto Council initially consisted of 12 councillors from Toronto (including the mayor), and one representative (usually a mayor or reeve) from each of the surrounding municipalities.
 Metropolitan Toronto also had planning authority over the surrounding townships such as Vaughan, Markham, and Pickering for up to 150 ft from a metropolitan road, although these areas did not have representation on Metro Council.

 1967 merger

-A round of merging was conducted among the municipalities of Metropolitan Toronto in 1967.
+A round of mergers was conducted among the municipalities of Metropolitan Toronto in 1967.
 The seven smallest municipalities of the region were merged into their larger neighbours, resulting in a six-municipality configuration that included the old City of Toronto and the surrounding municipalities of East York, Etobicoke, North York, Scarborough and York.